cdapio/tigon/tigon-docs/developer-guide/source/developer.rst

 -----------------------------------------------

 Tigon internally uses Tephra extensively to complete transactional operations.
-Tephra can also be leveraged by developers to write to HBase transactionally.
+Tephra can also be leveraged by developers to write to HBase transactionally, and in so doing obtain Tephra's ACID properties of transactions.
 To do this, wrap an *HTable* instance (the variable ``htable`` in the example below) with Tephra’s ``TransactionAwareHTable`` and add it to the Flowlet’s context::